-TOE's filters and detectors are implemented by the hardware.
-The filtering and detection cannot be affected or bypassed by Smartcard Embedded Software.
+TOE's filters are implemented by the hardware.
+The filtering cannot be affected or bypassed by Smartcard Embedded Software.
 The reaction to the detection can be configured by the software.
-The influence on security and the way how to configure it is described in details in the S3FV9QM/S3FV9QK User's Manual.
-Therefore, FRU_FLT.2 is implemented by TOE.
+The influence on security and the way how to configure it is described in details in the S3FV9QM/QK User's Manual.
+Therefore, FRU_FLT.2 is implemented by TOE